 Both Modern Monetary Theory and Stock-Flow Consistent models can be grouped within a broad tent of economic thought that is known as post-Keynesian Economics.
 I will usually drill down to more specific schools of thought, but it can be useful to have a bigger picture.

 - My review of Marc Lavoie's Post Keynesian Economics.

-Stock-Flow Consistent Models
+Stock-Flow Consistent Models -- Theory

 - What Are Stock-Flow Consistent Models?

-- Prime: Understanding Stock-Flow Norms.
+- Primer: Understanding Stock-Flow Norms.

 - When Should The Budget Be Balanced?